-Prior to lifting, position the freely suspended hook directly over the loads center of gravity when attaching the load.
-This prevents side loading the boom or crane and prevents dragging or shifting of the load as it is picked up.
+Prior to lifting, position the freely suspended hook directly over the loads or gravity when attaching the load.
+This prevents side loading the boom or or prevents dragging or shifting of the load as it is picked up.

-Sufficient tag lines shall be used to minimize load swing and rotation unless their use creates a hazard.
+Sufficient tag lines shall be used to minimize load swing and rotation unles creates a hazard.

-Take the slack out of rigging gradually and watch for hook movement that indicates the need to reposition the crane before lifting.
+Take the slack out of rigging gradually and watch for hook movement that need to reposition the crane before lifting.

 When lifting a load, stop hoisting when the load lifts a few inches off the ground and check to ensure there is no slippage of the hoist brake.
 This must be performed for every load.
 Accelerate smoothly to reduce dynamic loading.